 It’s easier to recognize and diagnose persons who have suffered moderate to severe traumatic brain injuries because many are hospitalized immediately after an injury and undergo extensive testing.
-Moreover, their symptoms are likely to be more obvious; they may include:
+Moreover, their symptoms are likely to be more obvious, including:

 - Seizures or convulsions

 - Persistent headaches

 - Loss of coordination

 - Dilation of one or both pupils of the eye

 - Profound confusion

 - Weakness or numbness in arms or legs

 Always keep in mind that some signs of serious traumatic brain injury come on gradually – weeks or months after an initial injury.
 For example, an elderly person may fall and hit their head, but the signs and symptoms of a developing subdural hematoma may not become obvious for many weeks.
 When they do, the patient and/or their family must act quickly to get appropriate, potentially lifesaving medical care.